neticdk/k8s-workshop/README.md

 **brew**

 ```
-brew install helm
+$ brew install helm
 ```

 **choco**

 ```
-choco install kubernetes-helm
+$ choco install kubernetes-helm
 ```

-In the same way install `docker` and `git`if you do not have these installed already
+In the same way install `curl`, `docker` and `git`if you do not have these installed already

 Alternate [Installing Helm](https://helm.sh/docs/intro/install/)